gateyourprojectdone2025/PythonProjects/README.md

 ```

 ## 8.Pizza Ordering App System Using Python, Django.
-🍕 Pizza Ordering App System Using Python & Django
+## 🍕 Pizza Ordering App System Using Python & Django
-📘 Overview
+## 📘 Overview

 The Pizza Ordering App System is a web-based application built using Python and Django Framework.
 It enables users to order pizzas online, customize toppings and sizes, and track orders in real time.
 Admins can manage the menu, view orders, and handle deliveries efficiently through the admin dashboard.

-🎯 Objectives
+## 🎯 Objectives

-To provide a convenient platform for customers to order pizzas online.
+-To provide a convenient platform for customers to order pizzas online.

-To allow restaurant admins to manage menus and orders effectively.
+-To allow restaurant admins to manage menus and orders effectively.

-To track real-time orders and improve food delivery operations.
+-To track real-time orders and improve food delivery operations.

-To automate billing and record-keeping.
+-To automate billing and record-keeping.

-🚀 Key Features
+## 🚀 Key Features
-👤 Customer Features
+## 👤 Customer Features

-Register and log in securely.
+-Register and log in securely.

-Browse pizza menu with prices and images.
+-Browse pizza menu with prices and images.

-Customize pizzas (size, crust, toppings).
+-Customize pizzas (size, crust, toppings).

-Add to cart, update quantity, and checkout.
+-Add to cart, update quantity, and checkout.

-Track order status (Pending, In Progress, Delivered).
+-Track order status (Pending, In Progress, Delivered).

-View order history and receipts.
+-View order history and receipts.

-👨‍🍳 Admin Features
+## 👨‍🍳 Admin Features

 Manage pizza categories and menu items.